Ghosn Defends His Escape From Japan: 'No Way I Was Going To Be Treated Fairly'

 "I have spent the previous months being interrogated for up to eight hours a day without any lawyers present, without an understanding of what exactly I was being accused of, without access to the evidence that justified this travesty against my human rights and dignity," he said. " 'It will get worse for you if you don't just confess,' the prosecutor told me repeatedly."

-The Tokyo prosecutors office pushed back on this assertion in a statement issued after Ghosn's nearly 2 1/2-hour news conference ended.
+The Tokyo prosecutors office pushed back on this assertion in a statement issued after Ghosn's roughly 2 1/2-hour news conference ended.

 "Defendant Ghosn's allegations completely ignore his own conduct," it notes, "and his one-sided criticism of the Japanese criminal justice system is totally unacceptable."